wp-plugins/extended-categories-widget/readme.txt

 None

 == Changelog ==
+= Version 3.3.4 =
+* Bugfix: Problem with initializing the plugin.

 = Version 3.3.3 =
 * RFC: Changed selecting Category groups in posts from tag-like to checkboxes.
 * Removed the Menu item Category groups under Posts and Pages.